Arniiiii/Arniiiii/README.md

      - HSM
 1. Experiments.
    - [`smileinput`](https://github.com/Arniiiii/smileinput).
 Press any key with your smile
-1. Random contributions in projects I use.
+1. Random contributions and bug reports for some projects I use.
 1. Some old uni labs.
 Most of them from my 4th or 5th year of uni.
 I finished Bachelor's of Applied Mathematics, then tried to study at Data Science specialty, but left it.

 ## How my real life looks like